-Learn more about the pros and cons of investing in Cardano pushing you ahead to know if it is a good idea to invest in Cardano.
+Learn more about the pros and cons of investing in Cardano in 2022 to find out if investing in Cardano is a good idea for you.

-Cardano just might be the missing piece in your investment portfolio.
-Here’s why you might consider investing in Cardano, the pros and cons, and what exactly to look for.
+In this article, we’ll cover why you might consider investing in Cardano in 2022, the pros and cons, and what exactly to look for in this crypto.

-So let’s learn more about Cardano - one of the leading cryptocurrencies worth watching this year.
-But what is Cardano in the first place?
+So, let’s learn more about Cardano - one of the leading cryptocurrencies worth watching this year.
+But first, what is Cardano in the first place?

 What Is Cardano?